MVP App Development – How to Design and Build Minimum Viable Product

 1. Secure Funding

 Investors need to see where their money will be going.
-This comes as no surprise, especially given that the startup failure rate in 2019 was at around 90%.
+This comes as no surprise, especially since the startup failure rate in 2019 was around 90%.
 Furthermore, according to Investopedia, 21.5% of startups fail within the first year, 30% – within two years, and a whopping 50% by the fifth year.
 If you present investors with a quick-to-market plan for your app development, it will certainly help them make an informed decision and slightly minimize the risk.

 2. Save Money

 In essence, MVP is about launching products with core features and asking users for their opinions.
 Based on their feedback, you implement iterations to the initial concept.
 As a result, you minimize the risk of developing features that aren’t useful or that need to be deleted from the app altogether.
-This translates to software development costs’ optimization.
+This translates to software development cost optimization.

 3. Checking Product-Market Fit

 Long before the first iPhone was brought to the market, in 1992, IBM released the first touchscreen.
 However, the product wasn’t as successful as the iPhone and ended up selling just 50,000 devices before the company ceased production.
 Can you guess why?

 Your app idea might be great, but many factors can keep it from becoming successful, like wrong timing, for instance.
 Your product might turn out to be too revolutionary for its time.
 Or, an even worse scenario – you work so hard on perfecting the product that you fail to be the first to the market.

 Building a good MVP is the most cost-effective way to validate your ideas about the success of your product.
 Creating this type of application should always be preceded by thorough analysis and research.
 Software is just a technical method of delivering a service.
 The key is to provide functionality that will show a positive reception by users.
 Everything else can be improved during further development.
 COO, ASPER BROTHERS Let's Talk